44sides/mykola-assistant/README.md

 # mykola-assistant
 Python bot manager with various features to automate GTA Multiplayer gameplay

-The server acts as a 24/7 bot assistant, offering a set of features to automate SA:MP gameplay for the community.
+The server, acting as a 24/7 assistant, manages bots and offers various features to automate SA:MP gameplay for a community.
 It provides interfaces, assistant services, and in-game SA:MP bots powered by the RakNet network engine.
 It was deployed on AWS EC2.

 http://18.159.52.87:5000/